 Learn how to Open a Wine Bottle like a Pro!

 While wine shops are seemingly of no use here, you can find the hotspots.
 For example, L'Apicio in NYC has an orange wine by the glass (the perfect opportunity to taste test).
 Brooklyn's The Four Horsemen carries two by the glass and eight by the bottle.
 That seemed too good to pass up, so along with two tasting buddies I made my way to the hipster capital of the world.

 Let me first say, I highly recommend the Four Horsemen.
 Cool atmosphere, extremely knowledgeable staff (ask for Billy, the man knows his wine) and a diverse menu.
 We tried three wines: IGP Terre Siciliane Grecanico Dorato Sikele 2013, Lazio Ruscum Trebbiano Tuscano, Grechetto, Malvasia Coenobium 2013, and Emilia Bianco Ageno Malvasia di Candia, Ortugo La Stoppa 2010.
 Here's what we found.

 Orange Wines are as diverse in taste as they are in color.
 Coenobium's was mild and welcoming, slightly fruit forward, with a strong nose.
 Sikele's was highly tannic with deep honey notes and was on the sweeter side.
 The Ageno was intense!
 We all had different tasting experiences with this wine, but the summation was a strong musty nose with lots of notes of ginger and spice.

-I found them all unique and interesting, and while I wasn’t in love with the intensity of the Ageno, one of my buddies sure was.
-So in this Pearl’s opinion, be adventurous with this trend.
+Orange wine is a fantastic way to try something new and adventurous in your wine tasting experience.
 Test the waters and experience it for yourself.
 You may discover a new passion!
 Either way it's new, it's different, it will impress your friends, and you can shame your local wine shop owner for knowing less than you.